rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 exchange to route based on a named header instead.
 To do this, declare the exchange with a string argument called "hash-header" naming the header to be used.

+When a `"hash-header"` is specified, the chosen header **must be provided**.
+If published messages do not contain the header, they will all get routed to the same **arbitrarily chosen** queue.

 #### Code Example in Python